roel204/TestML/README.md

 Add `--force` to override previous training.

-Use `mlagents-learn --initialize-from=YourID` to continue from previous training
+Add `--resume` to continue from previous training

 Use `mlagents-learn --help` to see all other commands